betoolhamad/Data-Driven-Decision-Making-DDDM-SDAIA-Project3/README.md

 The project of this course was about Applied Analytics and Data for Decision Making and its was consist of some instructions given to us.

 **#Note: My project is attached above with pdf extension with its certificate.**

+### * At the end of this course, i got the FINAL certificate of the path which is Data-Driven Decision Making (DDDM) certificate.
+Its also attached above.